Finding the Right Early-Stage Startup Founder: A Guide

 Once our team identifies a big problem to solve with a partner through startup creation and design and launch a venture-backable business, we pair that company and funding with the ideal founding team best suited to scale it.

-When we first started creating advantaged startups with corporate, university, state government, and non-profit partners, we mainly looked to our existing network to find great founders.
+When we first started venture building with corporate, university, and public-sector partners, we mainly looked to our existing network to find great founders.
 Our team tapped the most talented builders we worked with at previous organizations: smart, dedicated, proven people we knew and trusted.

 As our own operations and network scaled, though, we needed to get better at discovering strong-fit founders whose expertise and experience closely aligned with companies we were creating.